johnfast112/qoi_rw/README.md

 An executable named qoi_rw will appear, and when supplied with a `.qoi` file as an argument will display it.

 ### For compiling on windows:
 I recommend installing [MSYS2](https://www.msys2.org/) to allow for a compilation process similar to that on a unix-like system.
 After installing MSYS2 run `pacman -Syu` until you recieve the "there is nothing to do" message to update msys2 and eventually the package manager itself.
 This is usually twice for me.
+It is also important that the version of msys2 that you open does affect the compilation process.
+For the compilation process specified here, you will need to open the version of msys labeled `MSYS2 UCRT64`.

 Run the following command to install all the necessary build tools:
 ```